 Just when you thought Halloween was the time to roll out the sweets, think again.
-Diwali (also known as Divali, or Deepavali), one of the largest holidays in India, begins October 26th.
+Diwali (also known as Divali, or Deepavali), is one of the largest holidays in India.
 Though it might not be as big as Thanksgiving or Easter here in the U.S., it’s the perfect excuse to host a get-together with friends and family.

 A five-day festival of lights, Diwali is a festive time when celebrations full of excess are the norm.
 As tradition has it, families gather together and light small clay lamps to signify the triumph of good over evil.
 Those celebrating wear new clothes (often in bright colors and more extravagant than normal), put on colorful jewelry, and exchange cards.
 It is also a celebration of sweetness, and a time when plenty of treats are shared amongst friends.